All God's Children Need Traveling Shoes: Background

 All God's Children Need Traveling Shoes, published in 1986, is the fifth installment of Maya Angelou's series of seven autobiographies.
 The success of Angelou's previous autobiographies and the publication of four volumes of poetry had brought Angelou a considerable amount of fame by 1986.
-And Still I Rise, published in 1978, reinforced Angelou's success as a writer.
-Her first volume of poetry, Just Give Me a Cool Drink of Water 'fore I Diiie (1971) was nominated for a Pulitzer Prize.
+And Still I Rise (1978), her third volume of poetry, reinforced Angelou's success as a writer.
+Her first volume of poetry, Just Give Me a Cool Drink of Water 'fore I Diiie (1971), was nominated for a Pulitzer Prize.

 As writer Hilton Als states, Angelou was one of the first African-American female writers to publicly discuss her personal life, and one of the first to use herself as a central character in her books, something she continues in Traveling Shoes.
-Writer Julian Mayfield, who calls her first autobiography I Know Why the Caged Bird Sings "a work of art that eludes description", states that Angelou's work sets a precedent not only for other Black women writers, but for the genre of autobiography as a whole.
+Writer Julian Mayfield, who calls her first autobiography, I Know Why the Caged Bird Sings, "a work of art that eludes description", says that Angelou's work sets a precedent not only for other Black women writers, but for the genre of autobiography as a whole.

 Als called Angelou one of the "pioneers of self-exposure", willing to focus honestly on the more negative aspects of her personality and choices.
 For example, while Angelou was composing her second autobiography, Gather Together in My Name, she was concerned about how her readers would react to her disclosure that she had been a prostitute.
 Her husband Paul Du Feu talked her into publishing the book by encouraging her to "tell the truth as a writer" and "be honest about it".
-Through the writing of her life stories Angelou has become recognized and highly respected as a spokesperson for Blacks and women.
+Through the writing of her life stories, Angelou has become recognized and highly respected as a spokesperson for Blacks and women.
 It made her, as scholar Joanne Braxton has stated, "without a doubt, ...
 America's most visible black woman autobiographer".

 According to McPherson, Traveling Shoes is "a mixture of Maya Angelou's personal recollection and a historical document of the time in which it is set", the early 1960s.
-This was the first time that many Black Americans, due to the independence of Ghana and other African states, as well as the emergence of African leaders such as Kwame Nkrumah, were able to view Africa in a positive way.
+This was the first time that many Black Americans, due to the independence of Ghana and other African states, as well as the emergence of African leaders such as Kwame Nkrumah, viewed Africa in a positive way.
 Ghana was "the center of an African cultural renaissance" and of Pan-Africanism during this time.